koralreeef/anypercent-cuecollection/ch5b.md

    ![gif](https://github.com/koralreeef/cuedump-anypercent/blob/main/images/5btheo5.webp)
    \
    Try to hyper as left as possible from previous screen, and downright dash when you see Madeline start to move.
-You can throw Theo early to climb onto the blue block and still be able to catch him in time.
+You can throw Theo early to climb onto the blue block and still be able to catch him in time. (thanks jacks again :])
    </details>